Find Loans That Match Your Profile

 Annual Percentage Rate (APR)

 This is the most critical number to compare.
 The APR includes not only the interest rate but also any mandatory fees, such as origination fees.
 It represents the true annual cost of borrowing.
 A lower APR means a cheaper loan.
-Don’t be swayed by a low advertised interest rate; always ask for the full APR.
+Don’t be swayed by a low advertised interest rate; always ask for the full APR. (see also: Ultimate Guide to Securing Quick Loans: Essential Tips)

 Loan Term and Monthly Payments